tornadocash/tornado-core/README.md

 # Poof Cash

-Poof Cash is a non-custodial Ethereum and ERC20 privacy solution based on zkSNARKs.
+Poof Cash is a non-custodial Celo and ERC20 privacy solution based on zkSNARKs.
 It improves transaction privacy by breaking the on-chain link between the recipient and destination addresses.
 It uses a smart contract that accepts ERC20 deposits that can be withdrawn by a different address.
 Whenever ERC20 is withdrawn by the new address, there is no way to link the withdrawal to the deposit, ensuring complete privacy.

 To make a deposit user generates a secret and sends its hash (called a commitment) along with the deposit amount to the Poof smart contract.
 The contract accepts the deposit and adds the commitment to its list of deposits.